omoju/omoju.github.io/demo.md

   <img src="{{ site.url }}/images/taxonomic_classification/result.png" style="width: 500px;">
 </figure>

 The value of this method is that I can take a look at the results, determine which individual text-based classifiers have poor results, and optimize and tune that specific classifier.
-In the case of the chocolate classifier, I see that the minority class is minuscule.
-To deal with this great imbalance in the data, I synthetically resample it and retrain the classifier.

-### Insights
-From this project, I learned that certain wines are quite hard to separate for example, Pinot Noir, Cabernet Sauvignon and Sauvignon blanc.
-Similarly, it's easy for the classifier to conflate butter and olive oil in general; as dairy and oil actually have a lot in common.